leongaban/edge-currency-bitcoin/README.md

 Implements Bitcoin send/receive functionality per the spec for currency plugins for [edge-login](https://github.com/Airbitz/edge-login)

+This repo also contains plugin code for other coins such as Bitcoin Cash, Litecoin, Dash, Decred and Dogecoin

 ## Installing

 Since this package is not on NPM, you will have to use the current git version